Our Flower Gardens Can Save the Bees

 That means each of us can help by creating pollinator gardens.
 And with our flower gardens we’re off to a good start!

 Two components are needed for pollinators; food supply and habitat.
-An overview follows, and I’ll go into greater detail in my next two articles.
+An overview follows, and I go into greater detail in Grow These Flowers for the Bees and How to Provide Habitat for the Bees in Your Flower Garden.

 Pollinators need pollen and nectar from flowers.
-Some flowers have extra nutritional qualities pollinators need while others don’t.
+Some flowers are more nutritious for pollinators need while others aren’t.
 So including a wide variety of flowers is important.

 Since native bees and other pollinators evolved with native plants, pollinator gardens must focus on having a high number of flowering native plants.
-(And this may be easier than it sounds.)
+They’ll provide the best nutrition.(This may be easier than it sounds!)

-Pollinators need food for the entire season, so you’ll need a variety of flowers for a season-long bloom.
-For each period of bloom, try to have three different flower species at a time.
+Pollinators need food for the entire season, so you’ll need a variety of flowers for a steady, season-long bloom.
+For each bloom season, try to have at least three different flower species bloom at a time.
 And aim for a three foot square patch of each.
-For a seven month bloom season, assuming a generous one month bloom time for each plant, you’d need 189 sq. ft. of planting space.

 Native plants are important for feeding pollinators.
-And they have an added benefit to the gardener—they need little fertilizer, are usually deer resistant, require very little water, and they are not necessarily more flammable.
+And they have an added benefit to the gardener—they need no fertilizer, are often deer resistant, require very little irrigation, and they are not necessarily more flammable.

 Provide pollinators with habitat

-They need a place to live and reproduce.
-Offering the habitat they need close to the flowers they feed on saves the energy they need to forage, allowing them to flourish.
+Pollinators need a place to live and reproduce.
+Offering the habitat close to the flowers they feed on saves the energy they need to forage, allowing them to flourish.

-And nesting areas to lay their eggs and feed their young.
-Many native bees nest in the ground, so include patches of bare dirt, old rotting logs, rocks with crevices and rock walls.
-Rotting logs provide a lot of pollinators’ nests.
+They need nesting areas to lay their eggs and feed their young.
+Many native bees nest in the ground, so include patches of bare dirt.
+They also may use old rotting logs, rocks with crevices, and rock walls.
+Rotting logs provide a lot of pollinators’ nesting sites.
 But they’re also very flammable in the event of a fire.
 So please keep these at least 30 ft. away from your structures and from other vegetative fuels.

 Situate your garden in full sun, 6 hours of direct sun a day.
 Pollinators need sun for many of their activities.
 But pollinator food plants can be in part shade gardens as well.